-Each fall semester all students in 2 classes for full-time instructors and 1 class for part-time instructors and adjunct instructors are given the opportunity to provide assessment input via the SSC Student Feedback on Classroom Instruction process.
-The information is gathered anonymously via electronic means.
-Student Feedback on Classroom Instruction data provides student opinions on classroom quality and effectiveness.
+Seminole State College Student Feedback on Classroom Instruction student opinions on classroom quality and effectiveness.
 The survey also provides students the opportunity to provide personal observations and suggestions for improvement.
 A summary of the data is included in the annual General Education Evaluation written by the Coordinator of Institutional Effectiveness and posted on the SSC Office of Institutional Effectiveness webpage.
 Results are also available electronically to appropriate faculty and division chairs.